Learning | Meditation | Paragliding | Sightseeing | Volunteering | Walks & Treks

 See our Bir Events Calendar for listings of special events in the greater Bir area.

-- Deer Park Institute and Dharmalaya Institute both offer periodic classes and seminars on a variety of topics including philosophy, meditation, health, ecology, and more.
+- Deer Park Institute and Dharmalaya Institute both offer periodic classes, retreats, and seminars on a variety of topics including philosophy, meditation, health, ecology, and more.
 Accommodation is available at both centres (for programme participants only).

-- Dharmalaya also offers hands-on service-learning programmes in green building, organic gardening, and other aspects of sustainable living.
+- Dharmalaya Institute also offers hands-on service-learning programmes in earthen building, organic gardening, and other aspects of sustainable living.

-- Both Deer Park and Dharmalaya also offer periodic meditation courses and retreats (see their respective websites for details and schedules).
+- Both Deer Park and Dharmalaya offer periodic meditation courses and retreats (see their respective websites for details and schedules).

 See our Meditation Courses & Retreats page for more information.

 One of Bir’s biggest draws for outdoors enthusiasts and thrill seekers is paragliding.
 Bir is regarded by international paragliding groups as the second best site in the world for paragliding (after Lake Como in Italy).

 The launch point is at approximately 2400 metres (7874 feet) in the meadow on the top of a ridge at Billing (14 km north of Bir), and the landing area is in the fields at the western edge of the Tibetan Colony in Chowgan.